cDask/portfolio/README.md

 ### Navigation

 The website has a persistent navigation bar that is present on all pages.
-It also fixed and will stay on screen as you scroll up and down the page.
+It is also fixed and will stay on screen as you scroll up and down the page.
 The navigation bar includes links to all 4 pages, link to my Github account, link to my Linkedin profile and a way to contact me through the website.
-The navigation bar has been adapted to a pull down menu when on mobile in other to make readability and navigation easier on different devices.
+The navigation bar has been made into a pull down menu when on mobile in other to make readability and navigation easier on different devices.

 ### Interactive

-The website has been created in so to make interactions with the website dynamic and easy to follow.
-This means item that can be clicked will animate so as to give users a better understanding of what is and what is not an Interactive element.
+The website has been created so that interactions with the website are dynamic and easy to follow.
+This means item that can be clicked will animate so as to give users a better understanding of what is and what is not an interactive element.

 ### Accessible

 Website has gone through an accessibility audit  using google chrome lighthouse function.
-This is to test that the website is usable by as many people as possible including people with disabilities.The test is measure out of 100 and the results are displayed below.
+This is to test that the website is usable by as many people as possible including people with disabilities.The test is measured out of 100 and the results are displayed below.

 ![Lighthouse Accessibility Score](./resources/documentation/accessibility-score.png)

 ### SRI integrity

 The HTML contains an sub resource integrity check.
-This is to provide some security but checking the integrity of th CSS attached to each html page.
+This is to provide some security by checking the integrity of the CSS attached to each html page.
+This is done using a sha384 hash that has been generated from the style.css.
+When using the website the web browser will hash the css file and compare it to the key provided in the html.
+If they are different the css wont load and the integrity has been broken.

 ### Branch Variety